andyduke/styled_text_package/styled_text/README.md

 **Attention!** The way of specifying the styles and behavior of tags has changed.
 See how to [migrate from version 2.0](#migration-from-version-2.0).

+**Attention!** The default value of the "newLineAsBreaks" parameter has been changed, now it is enabled by default and line breaks are not ignored in the text.

 ## Table of Contents

 - [Getting Started](#getting-Started)